Hoboken Lecture 2019

-On Wednesday 12 October 2016, the Natural History Museum Rotterdam, in partnership with the British Council, the Koninklijke Nederlandse Akademie van Wetenschappen and Codarts, presents the sixth Hoboken Lecture by the renowned British biologist professor Dave Goulson: 'Saving our bumblebees'.
+On Wednesday 11 December 2019, the Natural History Museum Rotterdam, in partnership with the British Council, the Koninklijke Nederlandse Akademie van Wetenschappen and Codarts, presented the ninth Hoboken Lecture, by the British conservation biologist Dr. Amy Dickman.

 Musical prelude (Haydn's Hoboken Verzeichnis) by students of Codarts - (Rotterdam) University of the Arts.

-The venue of the Hoboken Lecture is the auditorium of the Kunsthal, right next to the museum.
-We will use only 200 seats, so sound and view will be excellent for all.
+The venue of the Hoboken Lecture is the auditorium of the Kunsthal, directly opposite the Natural History Museum.
+We make use of only 200 seats, so sound and view is excellent for all.

-17:30 Refreshments and supper for VIPs, speaker, partners and sponsors
+17:30 Refreshments and supper for VIPs, speakers, partners and sponsors

-18:00 Museum open: get your ticket, drink coffee and see the exhibitions
+18:00 Museum open: get your vouchers, drink coffee and see the exhibitions

-19:00 Auditorium Kunsthal open (next to the museum)
+19:00 Auditorium Kunsthal open (opposite to the museum)

 19.25 All seats taken

 19:30 Welcome: Kees Moeliker, director Natural History Museum Rotterdam